Acura has a two-pronged approach to the crossover market. But which one should you be eyeing?

 SEE ALSO: 2019 Acura RDX Review

-Acura MDX: As a function of riding on an older platform, all versions of the MDX make do with just 7.3 inches of ground clearance.
-Front-drive models can tow 3500lbs, all-wheel drive whips are good for an even 5000lbs, while the hybrid isn’t recommended for towing at all.
-MDX gives up quite a bit when it comes to approach and departure angles, measuring just 14.9 and 17.4 degrees respectively.
+Acura MDX: All versions of the MDX make do with just 7.3 inches of ground clearance.
+Front-drive models can tow 3,500 lb, all-wheel drive whips are good for an even 5000 lb.
+MDX gives up quite a bit when it comes to approach and departure angles too, measuring just 14.9 and 17.4 degrees respectively.
 Take care when approaching those concrete parking lot dividers.

 Bottom Line: Straight up, the small RDX is a better choice for customers who may find themselves trying to punch their way through a January snowstorm on their way to work or seeking to park their ride a bit closer to the shoreline on a summer’s day.
 The extra ground clearance will help, too.

-Acura RDX: Starting well under $40,000 for a front-wheel drive entry-level model, this year’s RDX allows customers to choose the $3000 A-Spec trim without popping for the $2000 all-wheel drive feature.
-A-Spec does require the addition of a $3200 Tech package, putting it suggested price at $45,800.
+Acura RDX: Starting under $40,000 for a front-wheel drive entry-level model, this year’s RDX allows customers to choose the $3,000 A-Spec trim without popping for the $2,000 all-wheel drive feature.
+A-Spec does require the addition of a $2,900 Tech package though, putting it suggested price at $45,325, including destination.

-Acura MDX: For 2020, the MDX starts at $44,400 onto which one can add niceties like all-wheel drive and the snazzy A-Spec package.
-The former will set you back an extra $2000 while the A-Spec, while listed at $3500, also requires a $5000 Tech package (sound familiar?) and the aforementioned all-wheel drive.
-The dearest non-hybrid MDX will hoover $60,150 from your bank account.
-A hybrid model is $500 cheaper and cannot be had with A-Spec.
+Acura MDX: For 2020, the MDX starts at $47,925, onto which one can add niceties like all-wheel drive and the snazzy A-Spec package.
+The former will set you back an extra $2,000 while the A-Spec, while listed at $3,500, also requires a $5,000 Tech package—sound familiar?—and the aforementioned all-wheel drive.
+Discounting the forthcoming Type S, the MDX tops out at $61,675 for the Advance Package.

 Bottom Line: Given its extra functionality in terms of practical concerns like ground clearance, not to mention slightly more space for front-seat passengers, the cheaper RDX wins this round.

-In a case of the little brother showing up big bro at soccer practice, RDX – despite its smaller dimensions and lower price, arguably provides a better overall package for the money.
-It is also has better ground clearance, which everyone can appreciate on a snowy day, and a bolder interior.
+In a case of the little brother showing up big bro at soccer practice, RDX—despite its smaller dimensions and lower price—arguably provides a better overall package for the money.
+It is also has better ground clearance, which everyone can appreciate on a snowy day.
 Unless you absolutely need to have that third row of seats in the MDX, the RDX is likely to satisfy while leaving a smaller hole in your wallet.